-Song of the Day – Sam Hunt Takeover
+Song of the Day – Sam Hunt Tickets Every Day This Week!

-Multi-Platinum-selling, award-winning hitmaker Sam Hunt is coming to Hollywood Casino Amphitheatre on Saturday, June 27th with special guests; Kip Moore, Travis Denning and Ernest and Brandi Cyrus will be the DJ on the entire tour.
+Multi-Platinum-selling, award-winning hitmaker Sam Hunt is coming to Hollywood Casino Amphitheatre on Saturday, June 27th with special guests; Kip Moore, Travis Denning and Ernest and Brandi Cyrus will be the DJ on the entire tour!

 FOX 2 is giving away tickets EVERY DAY this week!
-Tickets are on sale February 14th at 9am, but we are offering a presale for FOX 2 viewers!

-Click HERE Thursday, February 13th from 10a-10p to grab your tickets in advance and use the password: FOX2NOW
+Tickets are on sale February 14th at 9am.
+FOX 2 has a pre-sale happening Thursday, February 13th from 10a – 10p.
+Click HERE and use the password: FOX2NOW

 ENTER TO WIN HERE